Table of Contents

 Here's a complete example of how to implement our

-getTwoRandoms
+getTwoRandoms function.

 -- file: ch14/Random.hs runTwoRandoms :: IO (Int, Int) runTwoRandoms = do oldState <- getStdGen let (result, newState) = runState getTwoRandoms oldState setStdGen newState return result

-The call to runState
+The call to runState follows a

 standard pattern: we pass it a function in the state monad and